 What Is Supply Chain Planning?

 Supply chain planning is the process of optimizing procurement, manufacturing and distribution of goods and services from manufacturers and suppliers to customers.
-This includes adjusting the plan according to demand planning forecasts, while keeping in mind production capacity constraints and availability of materials.
+This includes adjusting the plan according to demand planning forecasts, while keeping in mind production capacity constraints, supplier relationship management and availability of materials.

 The goal of supply chain planning is to meet the demand of customers while avoiding product overstock and other inventory management inefficiencies that bite into profits.
 Therefore, supply chain planning requires a supply management structure that meets demand effectively through maintenance, policy regarding stock, production and sourcing parameters.

 When using supply chain planning, you also seek to build strategic partnerships with suppliers and third-party manufacturers to create visibility and flexibility in vendor-managed inventory.
 This reduces the effects of demand volatility.